 The data used herein were curated from sources that provide detailed information on the experimentally observed SoM.
-Since the models are meant to distinguish the experimentally observed SoM from all potential SoM, the molecules included in the dataset, in the majority of the cases, have two or more potential SoM, out of which at least one is experimentally observed to be metabolised.
-To summarise, the collected compounds were labelled according to which enzyme family and which isoform from that family is responsible for metabolising the molecule (note that some molecules are metabolised by multiple isoforms or enzyme classes).
-Each potential SoM on a molecule was labelled as either observed to be metabolised or not by the corresponding isoform.
-The exception was the data for CYP metabolism by pre-clinical species, since in most cases, the published data did not include isoform-specific data.
+Since the models are meant to distinguish the experimentally observed SoM from all potential SoM, the molecules included in the data set, in the majority of the cases, have two or more potential SoM, out of which at least one is experimentally observed to be metabolized.
+To summarize, the collected compounds were labeled according to which enzyme family and which isoform from that family is responsible for metabolizing the molecule (note that some molecules are metabolized by multiple isoforms or enzyme classes).
+Each potential SoM on a molecule was labeled as either observed to be metabolized or not by the corresponding isoform.
+The exception was the data for CYP metabolism by preclinical species, since in most cases, the published data did not include isoform-specific data.
 In this case, species-specific SoM data was curated by aggregating the influence of several CYP isoforms.
-Furthermore, compared to the other enzymes, the number of secondary and tertiary SoM was substantial for CYP substrates; thus, the sites were labelled as 1st, 2nd, 3rd or "not observed" for primary, secondary, tertiary or not metabolised SoM, respectively.
+Furthermore, compared to the other enzymes, the number of secondary and tertiary SoM was substantial for CYP substrates; thus, the sites were labeled as 1st, 2nd, 3rd, or "not observed" for primary, secondary, tertiary, or not metabolized SoM, respectively.
 In this curation, the emphasis was on high-quality data, retaining only data generated with appropriate experimental conditions.
-The data for AO, FMO, and UGT models was gathered only from in vitro experiments, where it was explicitly stated which isoform was studied (e.g. an isoform expressed in a cell line or isoform-specific microsomes).
-The experiments run with unphysiological substrate concentrations were rejected, where the lowest accepted concentration was 100 μM or less.
-If there were conflicting reports of the metabolism of a substrate (e.g., a primary site of metabolism in one paper was not recognised as a site of metabolism in another paper) then the substrate was rejected.
-Each metabolite included had to have an experimental confirmation (e.g. using massspectrometry or NMR studies); we did not include metabolites based only on expert opinions.
-If the site of metabolism was not explicitly confirmed (e.g. an aromatic ring was oxidated, but the researchers were not certain, which atom it was) then the substrate was rejected.
-The data for pre-clinical species followed the same rules with the exception of isoform-specificity since these models were general.
-The four datasets are summarised in Table 1 and the following paragraphs describe the size and the content of the datasets for each isoform and enzyme family.
+The data for AO, FMO, and UGT models were gathered only from in vitro experiments, where it was explicitly stated which isoform was studied (e.g., an isoform expressed in a cell line or isoform-specific microsomes).
+The experiments run with unphysiological substrate concentrations were rejected, where the lowest accepted concentration was 100 μ M or less.
+If there were conflicting reports of the metabolism of a substrate (e.g., a primary site of metabolism in one paper was not recognized as a site of metabolism in another paper) then the substrate was rejected.
+Each metabolite included had to have an experimental confirmation (e.g., using mass-spectrometry or NMR studies); we did not include metabolites based only on expert opinions.
+If the site of metabolism was not explicitly confirmed (e.g., an aromatic ring was oxidated, but the researchers were not certain, which atom it was) then the substrate was rejected.
+The data for preclinical species followed the same rules with the exception of isoform specificity since these models were general.
+The four data sets are summarized in Table 1 and the following paragraphs describe the size and the content of the data sets for each isoform and enzyme family.
 The references from which the data were obtained are listed in the Supporting Information of this work.